New Edge (design language): North America

 In North America, New Edge was employed for the Ford Mustang's 1999 facelift of the fourth generation pony car (1994–2004).
 New Edge elements were also used on their other more conventional vehicles, like the Ford Taurus, Ford Windstar, and Ford Explorer, which were all redesigned at the turn of the century.
-European designed New Edge models that were sold in North America comprised the Ford Focus and eighth-generation Mercury Cougar sold as the Ford Cougar in Europe.
+European designed New Edge models that were sold in North America comprised the Ford Focus and eighth-generation Mercury Cougar, sold as the Ford Cougar in Europe.

 Australia

 Ford Australia employed New Edge with the Falcon for its "AU" model, which was first released in 1998.
 Ford chose a bold direction for the Falcon's design.
-The experiment did not prove successful, as the Australian public largely rejected the design, with droves of buyers choosing to upgrade to a VT Commodore or a Toyota Camry instead.
+The experiment did not prove successful, as the Australian public largely rejected the design, with droves of buyers deciding to upgrade to a VT Commodore or a Toyota Camry instead.
 It consisted of drooping headlamps and taillights, with sharp angles employed incongruously to rounded surfaces.
 The wheel wells bulged to the point where any size of wheel appeared too small for the car.
-The flagship models, the XR8 and Ford Fairmont looked better, and the AUII update improved the stance of the range.
-Ford gave the Falcon an extensive exterior upgrade, as well as mechanical upgrade in 2002.
+The flagship models, the XR6, XR8 and Ford Fairmont looked more appealing to customers, and the AUII update improved the stance of the range.
+Ford gave the Falcon an extensive exterior upgrade, as well as mechanical upgrade, in 2002.
 The upgrade has since been lauded by the press and performed well in the market.
 The 2002 exterior refresh served as the basis of the Falcon's design from then through to 2012, and probably beyond.